Aliza211/Self_driving_car/README.md

 2.Collect the dataset using the training mode of the simulator.

-3.Train a CNN model usimg those collected data.
+3.Train a CNN model using those collected data.

 4.Then test the trained model in the autonomous mode.